 What you need to know

 New Zealand has a graduated driver licensing system (GDLS) which means drivers move from a learner to a restricted and then a full licence.
-Currently, full licences must be renewed every 10 years, and drivers can only hold a learner and restricted car or motorcycle driver licence for 5 years.
+Currently, learner, restricted and full licences must be renewed every 10 years.

 The work to date